 Thankfully, I went earlier in the day, when it was not busy.
 After getting in the buff, I quickly showered than took a dip in the first bath which was a hot jacuzzi that had a large tea-bag running hanging from the faucet.

-After 15-20 minutes, I headed straight for the hot sauna which was set at 210 F. The dry heat felt relaxing and luckily I remembered to bring my Spa-issued kitchen-sized hand towel to sit on.
+After 15-20 minutes, I headed straight for the hot sauna which was set at 210 F. Dry saunas are made of wood which absorbs excess humidity from the air — keeping everything dry.
+The dry heat felt relaxing and luckily I remembered to bring my Spa-issued kitchen-sized hand towel to sit on.

 Without hesitation, I dipped into the cold bath.
 The chilled water was probably set at 45 F but for all intents and purposes it felt like -45 F.